spoonertaylor/SI_618/README.md

 Topics of this course were:

-\begin{itemize}
-\item Fetching and parsing web content
+*Fetching and parsing web content
-\item Using SQLite to query SQL databases
+*Using SQLite to query SQL databases
-\item Big data processing using Hadoop, MapReduce and Spark
+*Big data processing using Hadoop, MapReduce and Spark
-\end{itemize}